 Detailed Description

 To cope with the welfare limits imposed from the SARS-CoV2 pandemic, the specialists of the I.R.C.C.S.
-Hospital Physiotherapy Institutes (IFO) of Rome have increased the use of the DNMlab ® digital platform created by DNM SRL and have started teleassistance projects in various fields, especially in the nursing field.
+Hospital Physiotherapy Institutes (IFO) of Rome have increased the use of telemedicine and have started teleassistance projects in various fields, especially in the nursing field.

-Furthermore, among the secondary objectives we will evaluate Supportive Care Needs over time (until the end of the study), the quality of life, the degree of patient satisfaction, the therapeutic adherence and finally the incidence and degree of severity of all Adverse Events (grade 1, 2, 3 and 4 according to the Common, Terminology Criteria for Adverse Event, CTCAE).
+Furthermore, among the secondary objectives we will evaluate Supportive Care Needs over time (until the end of the study after 6 months), the quality of life, the degree of patient satisfaction, the therapeutic adherence and finally the incidence and degree of severity of all Adverse Events (grade 1, 2, 3, 4 and 5 according to the Common, Terminology Criteria for Adverse Event, CTCAE).

-Also explore the differences between the Adverse Events reported by healthcare personnel and those reported by patients (Patient Reported Outcomes, PROs) and develop a specific one nursing reporting system for the remote management of Adverse Events oncology.
+The study will also explore the differences between the Adverse Events reported by healthcare personnel and those reported by patients (Patient Reported Outcomes, PROs), trying to develop a specific one nursing reporting system for the remote management of Adverse Events oncology.

 Study Type